 Many Women and girls do not only struggle with maintaining their own dignity and hygiene but they are also forced to miss out on work and for the younger ones, they are forced to miss out on schooling.
 There are instances where girls are forced to seek other ways to afford sanitary pads These are a few of the many challenges that girls from this community face on a monthly basis.
 The Pad Project offers a solution and will be able to evolve to support the females of the community in many ways.

-Thanks to our partnership with WorldServe international, Aakar Innovations and St Martins School here in Kenya we plan to empower and offer the women of our community with bio degradable sanitary pads and dignity packs.
-We have a shared goal and we hope through this partnership we will be able to solve the challenges around menstral health and help the women from the community have a dignified day to day life.
+By partnerships and support, we plan to empower and offer the women of our community with low cost sanitary pads and dignity packs.
+We have a shared goal and we hope through this partnership we will be able to solve the challenges around menstual health and help the women from the community have a dignified day to day life.
 Providing not just pads, but support, and education.

 To support female period poverty.
 To provide the women with a solution to lack of sanitary pads, support, health education and a hygienic and sustainable method for the wellbeing of the environment.
 To be able to tackle, through education and support, the taboo around menstruation and the effect that this has on all females.
 To empower females to regain their dignity and be able to continue with their day to day life, every day of every month.
 A SUSTAINABLE project.